openvlc/OpenVLC/README.md

 We are delighted to announce that OpenVLC1.3 is ready for delivery!
 OpenVLC1.3 can now achieve a throughput of 400 Kb/s at the Transport Layer at a distance of more than 3 meter, powered simply by the BeagleBone Black!

-You can now contact us for details if you have interests in trying them!
-Details are at http://www.openvlc.org/get-started.html
+Details on how to get started are available at http://www.openvlc.org/instructions.html

 ## What is Visible Light Communication - LiFi?